 Launched on this year's Juneteenth, this window installation allows the public to view artwork inside the windows from the street.
 Dress for the weather and come appreciate this innovative exhibit promoting awareness of racial inequity through thought-provoking artwork.

-Photo by Angela Weiss/AFP via Getty Images
+Photography by: Photo by Angela Weiss/AFP via Getty Images